Love, Antosha

-Love, Antosha is a 2019 American documentary film directed and produced by Garret Price, focusing on the life and career of late actor Anton Yelchin.
+Love, Antosha is a 2019 American documentary film directed and produced by Garret Price, focusing on the life and career of actor Anton Yelchin.
 The film premiered in the Doc Premieres category at the 2019 Sundance Film Festival on January 28, 2019.
 The film was released by Lurker Productions in New York and Los Angeles in August 2019.

 Premise

 The film reveals Yelchin's struggle with cystic fibrosis, which his parents told him about when he was 17 and he hid from close friends, colleagues, and the public.
 The film further shows Yelchin's passion for his artistic pursuits and close relationship with his parents.
 Nicolas Cage stars as the narrator of the film, reading Yelchin's various writings.